Sometimes you think everything’s been taken care of.

 “And who are you?” the police resource officer asked.

 “I’m Jeremy Sievers.
-Leo’s my mom’s boyfriend.
+Leo Rivers is, or was, my mom’s boyfriend.
 They went on a trip to Mexico.
 Leo came back and attacked me wanting me to give him my mom’s bank account information and her credit card.
 I fought him off with a kitchen knife.
 The Walnut Creek police sent two officers with him when the ambulance took him to have his cuts sewn up and bandaged at the hospital.
 He wasn’t supposed to be released.
+I think the policeman said they had a no-bail warrant for him.
 I want to know why he isn’t in jail.”

 “I called the Walnut Creek police and a car should be here in a few minutes.
 I’ll call them back and give them his identification, but first I’d like to make sure.
 He didn’t have any ID on him.”